Why James Franco Should Attend the Oscars

 It's been three months since the #MeToo movement took shape, and the current landscape is more confusing than ever.
 After years of standing on the sidelines, men in Hollywood and beyond are (rightfully) being forced to acknowledge the deeply rooted sexism that exists in our country, and proven abusers are being boycotted and fired.
 But there's one category of people we're not quite sure what to do with: the men who've been accused.
 Should those facing not-yet-proven allegations saddle up and face the public?
-Or quietly bow out of social engagements and resign to live as pariahs?
+Or quietly bow out of social engagements and resign themselves to lives outside of the spotlight?

 James Franco and Ryan Seacrest are the latest prominent figures to make headlines for sexual misconduct, the latter of whom was exposed earlier this week when his former personal stylist, Suzie Hardy, came forward with claims that Seacrest subjected her to years of maltreatment, including groping and slapping her while in his underwear.
+(Seacrest denies the allegations, and E! has released a statement saying that its investigation found no evidence against him.)

-The jury is still out on whether either one is guilty—so what, in the meantime, should the public demand of them?
-As people make up their minds, there’s a hidden hand at play.
-Whole offices are devoted rehabilitating the images of men who’ve fallen from grace, and their damage control playbook is as subtle as it is vast.
-In the wake of a badly behaved celebrity's scandal, everything from the the events they attend to the clothing they wear is likely under the advisement of PR crisis management experts.
+The jury is still out on whether either one is guilty—so what, in the meantime, should people demand of them?
+As people make up their minds, there's a hidden hand at play.
+Whole offices are devoted rehabilitating the images of men who've fallen from grace, and their damage control playbook is as subtle as it is wide-ranging.
+In the wake of a poorly behaved celebrity's scandal, everything from the the events they attend to the clothing they wear is likely under the advisement of PR crisis management experts.
 We consulted one, who's worked with celebrities facing public scrutiny, about how she would advise Franco if he were her client—and what we can learn about him from the course he chooses.

 VIDEO: James Franco Denies Sexual Harassment Allegations